AlexanderTZhou/AlexanderTZhou.github.io/_pages/about.md

 {% include base_path %}

-Hi!
-I'm Alex!
-I'm from Brisbane, Australia and am currently a Research Assistant Professor at the Hong Kong Polytechnic University.
+Hi, I'm from Brisbane, Australia and am currently a Research Assistant Professor at the Hong Kong Polytechnic University.
 I completed my PhD in Computer Science at the Hong Kong University of Science and Technology under the supervision of Prof. Lei Chen.
 Before that, I recieved my Bachelor of Engineering (Honours) and Bachelor of Science from the University of Queensland specialising in Software Engineering and Statistics respectively.

 I am currently looking for:
 * Research Assistants with a strong coding ability (C++ and Python).
 * Postdoctorate Fellows with a PhD in Computer Science and strong background in graph-based research, either traditional algorithms or machine learning (such as GNNs or Link Prediction).
+* Prospective PhD Students with a Computer Science or Mathematics degree and strong coding ability.
+We may discuss co-supervision with other faculty members at PolyU.

 If you are interested, please [email me](mailto:alexander.zhou@polyu.edu.hk) with your English CV.